vgno/ably/README.md

 ### 2. Subscribe to variants

-Subscribe to variants using one of the exposed APIs:
+Subscribe to variants using one of the exposed APIs.
- - JS API
- - HTML API
- - CSS API

-See below for details.

 ## APIs